Stryyder/The-Coding-Journey/README.md

 Many of them, too, are just examples for me to reference later as a what-to-do or what-not-to-do.

 ### Projects I'm working on
-- Primary: freeCodeCamp Learning Projects
+- Primary: freeCodeCamp Learning Project [Markdown Previewer](https://github.com/Stryyder/markdown-previewer)
 - Balmoral 2D Baseball: Learning basic graphics setup for Unity
-- Client site: Skeleton in place - Working on performance tweaks - learning React may help
+- Client site: Working with owner to create brief
 - Mega-Cheat 2 will replace the clunky Mega-Cheat project utilizing React with JSON

 ### Completed Projects